learnapollo/learnapollo/content/tutorial-react/react-04.md

 ### Defining a pokemon fragment in `PokemonCardHeader`

 Now it's your turn to use fragments!
-You should use the same steps to define a `PokemonCardHeaderPokemon` fragment in the `PokemonCardHeader` component that you can find in `src/components/PokemonCardHeader.js`.
+You should follow the same steps to define a `PokemonCardHeaderPokemon` fragment in the `PokemonCardHeader` component that you can find in `src/components/PokemonCardHeader.js`.
 First, you have to import `propType` from `graphql-anywhere`

 ```js
 import { propType } from 'graphql-anywhere'